 While on the road, you’ll frequently need to store your bag at hostels, train stations, and airports.
 In these cases, having your own padlock can save you the expense of renting one and give you the confidence that you’ll find your bag where you left it.

 In a shared dorm room, everyone will inevitably be on different schedules, including a few late night partiers.
-If you need a good night’s sleep, pack a sleep mask and earplugs, especially if you’re a light sleeper.
+If you need a good night’s sleep, pack a sleep mask and earplugs, especially if you’re a light sleeper!

 How To Pack

-Choosing a backpack:
+1. Choosing a backpack

 To avoid having to dump out your bag every time you need something, choose a front-loading backpack to make unpacking easy.
 Unlike hiking bags, which typically only open at the top, front-loading bags give you access to all of your stuff without having to unload the pack first.

 When packing your bag before staying at a hostel, remember: safety first.
 The vast majority of travellers are good, honest people, but a bit of precaution never hurts.
 All of your valuables, and ideally all of your belongings, should be in zippered, padlocked compartments of your bag.
-One look at your bag should make somebody with sticky fingers think, “Not worth it.”
+One look at your bag should make somebody with sticky fingers think, “not worth it.”